-Send Microsoft Dynamics CRM Data Over the Windows Azure Service Bus
+Send Microsoft Dynamics CRM data over the Azure Service Bus

-An internal plug-in named ServiceBusPlugin is provided with Microsoft Dynamics CRM 2011 and Microsoft Dynamics CRM Online.
-The plug-in contains the business logic to post the Microsoft Dynamics CRM message execution context to the Windows Azure Service Bus.
-To use this plug-in, you need to register a Windows Azure Service Bus solution endpoint and a step for the plug-in.
+An internal plug-in named ServiceBusPlugin is provided with Microsoft Dynamics CRM 2015 and Microsoft Dynamics CRM Online 2015 Update.
+The plug-in contains the business logic to post the Microsoft Dynamics CRM message execution context to the Microsoft Azure Service Bus.
+To use this plug-in, you need to register a Microsoft Azure Service Bus solution endpoint and a step for the plug-in.
 The step defines what message and entity combination being processed by the core Microsoft Dynamics CRM operation should trigger the plug-in to execute.
 The ServiceBusPlugin can only be registered to run asynchronously.
-For more information, see Walkthrough: Register an Azure-Aware Plug-in with Plug-in Registration Tool.
+For more information, see Walkthrough: Register an Azure-aware plug-in with the CRM plug-in registration tool.

 In addition, you can write a custom plug-in that includes the required lines of code to post to the service bus.
 The plug-in is registered in a similar way, except that it must be registered in the sandbox and run under partial trust.
-For more information on writing a custom plug-in that can post to the Windows Azure Service Bus, see Write a Custom Azure-Aware Plug-In.
+For more information on writing a custom plug-in that can post to the Microsoft Azure Service Bus, see Write a custom Azure-aware plug-in.

 You can also write a custom workflow activity that can post the execution context to the service bus and include this activity in your workflows.
-Sample code for a custom Windows Azure-aware workflow activity is provided in the topic Sample: Azure Aware Custom Workflow Activity.
+Sample code for a custom Microsoft Azure-aware workflow activity is provided in the topic Sample: Azure aware custom workflow activity.

 Register and Deploy Plug-Ins